-What is the Difference between a Web Payment Service and a Payment API?
+Difference Between Web Payment Service and Payment API

 The Covid-19 pandemic has changed the world for good.
 Brick-and-mortar stores have become a secondary means of shopping as people now prefer shopping online.